 PROGRAM DESCRIPTIONThe School for Field Studies (SFS) Tropical Rainforest Studies study abroad program in Queensland, Australia, provides exciting opportunities for students to study and work hands-on in rainforest management and restoration in the country’s tropical rainforest.

-Along with the loss and fragmentation of tropical rainforest areas due to logging, plantation forestry, and farming, global climate change is very likely contributing to accelerating the loss of plant and animal species.
+Global climate change is very likely contributing to accelerating the loss of plant and animal species as well.
 The potentially devastating effect of climate change is playing out in the rainforests of Far North Queensland, where climate models predict a significant rise in local temperatures over the next century.
 The world-renowned Wet Tropics are often viewed as the “canary in the coal mine,” as a threat of this magnitude could possibly result in the loss of more than half of all Australian bird species and endemic mammals.

 Australia continues to be a global front-runner in recognizing the significance of ecosystem services and restoration ecology practices to maintain and ensure healthy rainforests.
-The country has halted rainforest destruction and established effective protected areas, and is confronting the threat of forest species loss by climate change more aggressively than most tropical countries.
-Still, the integrity and survival of these ancient, unique, and majestic rainforests hinge upon developing management solutions that consider large-scale and localized impacts on biodiversity, including global climate change, while also providing conditions for economic and social sustainability for the local community.
+The country has halted rainforest destruction, established effective protected areas, and is confronting the threat of forest species loss from climate change more proactively than most tropical countries.
+Still, the integrity and survival of these ancient, unique, and majestic rainforests hinge upon developing management solutions that consider large-scale and localized impacts on biodiversity, including global climate change, while also providing conditions for economic and social sustainability for local communities.

 The program curriculum and research agenda address a critical local and regional environmental problem—loss and fragmentation of once extensive rainforests—and examine environmental policies related to the issue on local and national levels.
 SFS staff and students, in collaboration with local landholders and stakeholder organizations, focus on enhancing the condition of tropical rainforests, as well as determining how to regenerate and restore the rainforest on the Atherton Tablelands.Students learn field research techniques as they collect data on: